ropensci/drake/README.md

 make(my_plan, parallelism = "future_lapply")
 ```

-During parallel processing, the targets wait for their dependencies because `drake` uses a network graph.
+The network graph allows `drake` to wait for dependencies regardless of scale.

 ```r
 # Change some code.